President of Ireland: Impeachment and removal from office

-Ordinary duties and functions
+Routine functions

 The Constitution of Ireland provides for a parliamentary system of government, by which the role of the head of state is largely a ceremonial one.
 The president is formally one of three parts of the Oireachtas (national parliament), which also comprises Dáil Éireann (the Assembly of Ireland or lower house) and Seanad Éireann (the Senate of Ireland or upper house).
+In this capacity, the president is the sole figure in Ireland's constitutional architecture with the power to enact and promulgate primary legislation.

-Unlike most parliamentary republics, the president is not designated as the nominal chief executive.
-Rather, executive authority in Ireland is expressly vested in the Government (informally known as "Cabinet").
-The Government is nevertheless obliged by Article 28.5 to keep the president generally informed on matters of foreign and domestic policy.
-Most of the functions of the president may be performed only in accordance with the strict instructions of the Constitution, or on the binding "advice" of the Government.
-The president does, however, possess certain personal powers that may be exercised discretionarily.
+However, unlike most parliamentary republics, the president is not designated as the nominal chief executive.
+Rather, executive authority in Ireland is expressly vested in the Government (informally known as "Cabinet") by Article 28.2 of the Constitution.
+For this reason, most of the president's routine functions may be performed only in accordance with the strict instructions of the Constitution, or on the binding advice of the Government.
+The taoiseach is nevertheless obliged by Article 28.5 to keep the president generally informed on matters of foreign and domestic policy.
+During these audiences, the president may consult, encourage, and warn the Government on any matter of public business - a right enjoyed by other heads of state operating in the Westminster tradition.
+Likewise, the president does possess certain personal powers that may be exercised discretionarily.
+Said reserve powers are discussed in the subsequent section.